islandmagic/varanny/README.md

 To configure `varanny`, edit the `varanny.json` file as per your needs.
 If you do not want the VARA executable to be managed by `varanny`, leave the cmd path field empty ("").

 ### Configuration Attributes
 Configuration must be a valid `.json` file.
 You can define as many "modems" as you'd like.
 This can be handy if you use the same computer to connect to multiple radios that require different configurations.
-If you need to run VARA with different parameters, you can simply clone your VARA directory and configure each copy as necessary.
+If you need to run VARA with different parameters, simply clone your VARA `.ini` configuration file and specify it as the `Config` attribute in `varanny.json`.

 * `Port` port that varanny agent binds to.
 * `Modems` arrray containing modem definitions.
-* `Name` name the modem will be advertised under.
-Must be unique.
+* `Name` name the modem will be advertised under. **Must be unique**.
 * `Type` type of VARA modem, `fm` or `hf`.
-* `Cmd` fully quality path to executable to start this VARA modem.
+* `Cmd` fully qualified path to the executable to start this VARA modem.
-* `Args` arguments to pass the executable.
+* `Args` arguments to pass to the executable.
 * `Config` optional path to a VARA configuration file.
-If present, a backup of the existing VARA.ini or VARAFM.ini file is created and then the specified configuration file is applied.
-Once the session concludes, the original .ini file is restored.
+If present, upon starting a session, a backup of the existing `VARA.ini` or `VARAFM.ini` file is created and then the specified configuration file is applied.
+Once the session concludes, the original `.ini` file is restored.
 This feature ensures the preservation of original settings while enabling different configurations for specific setups such as a sound card name.
-Note that the configuration file must be in the same directory as the original VARA.ini or VARAFM.ini files.
+Note that the configuration file must be in the same directory as the original `VARA.ini` or `VARAFM.ini` files.
 * `Port` command port defined in the VARA modem application.
-* `CatCtrl` option cat control definition.
+* `CatCtrl` optional CAT control definition.
-* `Port` port used by cat control agent.
+* `Port` port used by the CAT control agent.
-* `Dialect` protocol used by cat control agent.
+* `Dialect` protocol used by the CAT control agent.
 Currently only `hamlib` is supported.
-* `Cmd` fully quality path to executable to start the cat control agent.
+* `Cmd` fully qualified path to the executable to start the CAT control agent.
-* `Args` arguments to pass the executable.
+* `Args` arguments to pass to the executable.

 [Sample Configuration](https://github.com/islandmagic/varanny/blob/master/varanny.json)

-### Running with Wine on Linux
+### Running VARA with Wine on Linux
 Ensure VARA is installed in its default location and wine executable is in the PATH.

 ```